tuomasvalkamo/starter-module/README.md

 ---

-This module was made as an assignment in the [Content Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/) -course at Haaga-Helia University of Applied Sciences.
+This module was made as an assignment in the [Configuration Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/) -course at Haaga-Helia University of Applied Sciences.

 Previous assignments: